Breaking Walls raises $1.75 million to make Away, an animal-survival game

 The game bears some resemblance to Ancestors: The Humankind Odyssey, the game produced by Patrice Désilets and his team at the Montreal-based Panache Digital Games.
 But this game feels very different.
 The release date isn’t set yet, but the game is being targeted for the PC (via Steam) and the PlayStation 4.

 “There are similar themes, but explored from different perspectives,” Johnson said.
 “It feels more personal when you are the animal and the surroundings are falling apart.
 The environment itself becomes an enemy.
-As a Sugar Glider, you are very vulnerable and it gives you a new perspective on natural disasters.”
+As a sugar glider, you are very vulnerable and it gives you a new perspective on natural disasters.”